Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Introduction

-We decide with our design-based maximum likelihood decision rule that the sample includes four compilers and two defiers, and we develop a novel visualization of potential outcomes to illustrate the logic behind our answer in Figure \ref{fig:six}.
-We represent each of the six people in the sample with a circle.
-The left half of each circle represents the potential outcome in intervention and the right half represents the potential outcome in control.
-Orange represents “takeup,” white represents “no takeup,” and grey represents ``unobserved.''
+We demonstrate that a design-based model of your experiment can reveal evidence on the numbers of always takers, compliers, defiers, and never takers in your clinic, beyond the evidence revealed by the estimated average effect and the resulting Fr\'{e}chet bounds.
+We develop a novel visualization of potential outcomes to illustrate how in Figure \ref{fig:six}.
+We represent each of the six patients in the sample with a circle.
+The left half of each circle represents the potential outcome in the payment intervention, and the right half represents the potential outcome in the no payment control.
+Orange represents “takeup” of the desired health behavior---quitting smoking; white represents “no takeup,” and grey represents ``unobserved.''

 Rectangles with lines down the middle represent experiments with intervention on the left and control on the right.
 Inside each experiment, assignment to intervention reveals the potential outcome in intervention---the left of the rectangle reveals the left of the circle, which can be orange for takeup or white for no takeup---but the potential outcome in control is unobserved, so it is grey.
-Similarly, assignment to control reveals the potential outcome in control–the right of the rectangle reveals the right of the circle, which can be orange for takeup or white for no takeup---but the potential outcome in intervention is unobserved, so it is grey.
+Similarly, assignment to control reveals the potential outcome in control---the right of the rectangle reveals the right of the circle, which can be orange for takeup or white for no takeup---but the potential outcome in intervention is unobserved, so it is grey.

-The data from your experiment, depicted in the box at the top of Figure \ref{fig:six} shows takeup among two of three people in intervention and one of three people in control.
+The data from your experiment, depicted in the box at the top of Figure \ref{fig:six}, show takeup among two of three patients in intervention and one of three patients in control.
 Therefore, the estimated marginal distribution of the potential outcome in intervention is 2/3 takeup, and the estimated marginal distribution of the potential outcome in control is 1/3 takeup.
 These two marginal distributions define the ``estimated Fr\'{e}chet set.’’
 We refer to all joint distributions of potential outcomes with the same marginal distributions as members of the same “Fr\'{e}chet set.”